drasimov/csa.guide/unit_3.md

 - **Boolean Expressions**: Constructing conditions using relational and logical operators to evaluate program state (e.g., grading criteria).
 - **Conditional Statements**: Implementing decision-making logic to handle different scenarios, such as assigning letter grades or checking eligibility.
 - **Program Logic**: Combining expressions and conditionals to create robust programs, a foundation for later units like loops and methods.
-- **De Morgan’s Laws and Ternary Operator**: Advanced tools for optimizing and simplifying code, preparing students for complex problem-solving.
+- **De Morgan's Laws and Ternary Operator**: Advanced tools for optimizing and simplifying code, preparing students for complex problem-solving.
 ### Relevance
 - Boolean expressions and conditionals are critical for real-world applications, such as determining academic outcomes or validating user input.
-- Understanding logical equivalence (via De Morgan’s Laws) enhances code efficiency and clarity.
+- Understanding logical equivalence (via De Morgan's Laws) enhances code efficiency and clarity.
 - Conditional logic is a prerequisite for loops (Unit 4) and method control flow (Unit 5).
 ### Practice Questions
 1. **Code Tracing**: What is the output of this code?